Dalgona/serum-site/pages/docs/serum-json.md

     string, as this is the placeholder for tag name.
 If you need to display `~` character in pages, insert `~~` (two consecutive tildes).

+* `postbuild` (string, *optional*)

+    Specifies a program or a script which will be run after the build process completes.
+It can be a reletive path, an absolute path, or a name of an executable located in `$PATH`.
+The specified program must take one argument, which is the location of the output directory.